 I am a broadly trained ecologist with experience working in streams, forests, and grasslands.
 I earned my M.S. studying stream ecology and my Ph.D. studying plant-animal interactions.
 In recent years, my focal areas have been native and invasive plants, pollination, and ecosystem services in the Charlotte, NC area.

-I have been a professor of biology at Queens University of Charlotte since 2006, teaching classes such as Botany, Ecology, Animal Behavior, and Urban Ecology.
+I am a professor of biology at Pfeiffer University in Misenheimer, NC, teaching classes such as Ecology, Wildlife and Conservation Biology, and Plant Morphology.

 Your landscape, no matter how small or large, can become valuable habitat for wildlife and pollinators.